cprieto/roboblog/content/2016-09-07-Metabuilders-and-CMake.md

 }
 ```

-Now it is just matter to tell to our CMake that we want to _build a library as well_:
+Now it is just a matter of telling CMake that we want to _build a library as well_:

 ```
 cmake_minimum_required (VERSION 3.6)